-106From the nature of their situation too the servants must be more disposed to support with rigorous severity their own interest against that of the country which they govern, than their masters can be to support theirs.
+From the nature of their situation too the servants must be more disposed to support with rigorous severity their own interest against that of the country which they govern, than their masters can be to support theirs.
 The country belongs to their masters, who cannot avoid having some regard for the interest of what belongs to them.
 But it does not belong to the servants.
-The real interest of their masters, if they were capable of understanding it, is the same with that of the country, and it is from ignorance kchiefly, k and the meanness of mercantile prejudice, that they ever oppress it.
+The real interest of their masters, if they were capable of understanding it, is the same with that of the country, 2 and it is from ignorance chiefly, 3 and the meanness of mercantile prejudice, that they ever oppress it.
 But the real interest of the servants is by no means the same with that of the country, and the most perfect information would not necessarily put an end to their oppressions.
 The regulations accordingly which have been sent out from Europe, though they have been frequently weak, have upon most occasions been well-meaning.
-More intelligence and perhaps less good-meaning has sometimes appeared in those established by the servants in India.
-It is a very singular government in which every member of the administration wishes to get out of the country, and consequently to have done with the government, as soon as he can, and to whose interest, the day after he has left it and carried his whole fortune with him, it is perfectly indifferent mthough the whole country was swallowed up by an earthquake.
-101
+4 More intelligence and perhaps less good-meaning has sometimes appeared in those established by the servants in India.
+It is a very singular government in which every member of the administration wishes to get out of the country, and consequently to have done with the government, as soon as he can, and to whose interest, the day after he has left it and carried his whole fortune with him, it is perfectly indifferent though 1 the whole country was swallowed up by an earthquake.

-107I mean not, however, by any thing which I have here said, to throw any odious imputation upon the general character of the servants of the East India company, and much less upon that of any particular persons.
-It is the system of government, the situation in which they nare placed, that I mean to censure; not the character of those who have acted in it.
+The interest of the servants is not, like the real interest of the company, the same as that of the country the character of those who have acted in it.
 They acted as their situation naturally directed, and they who have clamoured the loudest against them would, probably, not have acted better themselves.
-102 In war and negociation, the councils of Madras and Calcutta have upon several occasions conducted themselves with a resolution and decisive wisdom which would have done honour to the senate of Rome in the best days of that republick.
-The members of those councils, however, had been bred to professions very different from war and politicks.
+In war and negociation, the councils of Madras and Calcutta have upon several occasions conducted themselves with a resolution and decisive wisdom which would have done honour to the senate of Rome in the best days of that republic.
+The members of those councils, however, had been bred to professions very different from war and politics.
 But their situation alone, without education, experience, or even example, seems to have formed in them all at once the great qualities which it required, and to have inspired them both with abilities and virtues which they themselves could not well know that they possessed.
 If upon some occasions, therefore, it has animated them to actions of magnanimity which could not well have been expected from them, we should not wonder if upon others it has prompted them to exploits of somewhat a different nature.